 |Engine size||Petrol rate per mile||LPG rate per mile|

 |Engine size||Diesel rate per mile|

 Advisory electricity rate for fully electric cars is 4 pence per mile.
 Hybrid cars can be treated as petrol or diesel cars, as the fuel used in a car.
 These advisory rates are updated each quarter.

-For full article and comparison with the previous applicable rates, please click here.
+For a full article and comparison with the previously applicable rates, please click here.